-Prepackaged salsa, bread, you name it—chances are, it contains extra sugar, which means even the healthiest among us might not even be aware that we're addicted.
-And that's why cutting it out entirely was like the breath of fresh air for my entire body and mind that I didn't even know I needed.
+Pre-packaged dips, bread, you name it—chances are that it contains added sugar, which means even the healthiest among us might not even be aware that we're addicted.

-First things first: Clean out your cupboards and fridge of any offending snacks or foods, because out of sight, out of mind(ish).
+If you do nothing else, do this.
+Clear out your cupboards and fridge of any offending snacks or foods because out of sight, out of mind(ish).
 Then, your best strategy is to plan most of your meals.
-If you need some inspiration, there are so many websites and food blogs that specialise in recipes that are so tasty, you won't feel like you're missing out on anything—Minimalist Baker, Green Kitchen Stories and Sprouted Kitchen are a few favourites.
+If you need some inspiration, there are so many websites and food blogs that specialise in recipes that are so tasty that you won't feel like you're missing out on anything—Minimalist Baker, Green Kitchen Stories and Sprouted Kitchen are a few favourites.

 "Look at the recipes and meal plans that you want to follow and get any ingredients that you will need," advises Maguire.
 "Remember the age-old saying that is if you fail to plan then you plan to fail.
 Look at your schedule for the coming week.
 Are you travelling a lot or have any dinners out?
 Plan by looking at the menu beforehand or have handy go-to sugar-free snacks.
 It will make sticking with this all the easier."